ronanquillevere/GWT-Multi-Activities/README.md

     ActivityManager northActivityManager = new ActivityManager(injector.getNorthActivityMapper(), eventBus);
     northActivityManager.setDisplay(rootPresenter.getView().getRegion(Region.North));

 Each region will have a specific ActivityMapper.
 The activity mapper will be responsible for creating an activity for one place for a specific region.
-Example the NorthActivityMapper will return the right activity for the north region depending if we are on Place1 or Place2 (see below).
+Example the NorthActivityMapper will return the right activity for the north region depending if we are on Place1 or Place2.
 The implementation of this mapper will be based on a place [visitor](http://en.wikipedia.org/wiki/Visitor_pattern) (a kind of switch on class type).